Stebi-Lab/DL_Project_2023/README.md

 # Effect of ESG Company data on the long term Market prospects of Companies.

-As a framework to evaluate companies’ sustain- ability performance, ESG(Environmental, Social and Governance) is getting increasing attentions worldwide.
-In this study, we have investigated the application of both deep learning and non- deep-learning method to find the correspondence between ESG data and stock price of listed com- panies taking into account the long-term influ- ence of ESG data.
-We firstly identified the exist- ing problem which could be solved with the help of deep learning technics based on literature re- view and preliminary analysis.
+As a framework to evaluate companies’ sustainability performance, ESG(Environmental, Social and Governance) is getting increasing attentions worldwide.
+In this study, we have investigated the application of both deep learning and non deep-learning method to find the correspondence between ESG data and stock price of listed companies taking into account the long-term influence of ESG data.
+We firstly identified the existing problem which could be solved with the help of deep learning technics based on literature review and preliminary analysis.
 Then relevant data from public source including ESG performance data and stock price data of a group of enterprise were collected to build the dataset fit for further analysis.
 An architecture to simplify the learning of sequential data was proposed and two types of models, one non-deep-learning method and one deep learning method, were established.
-Fi- nally, we compared the results of the two methods and found that 1) the LSTM method could effec- tively higher capacity to accommodate ESG data
+Finally, we compared the results of the two methods and found that 1) the LSTM method could effectively higher capacity to accommodate ESG data
 2) LSTM method considering ESG data provided better prediction resul